 A cross facial nerve transplant is a two-stage Ramsay Hunt syndrome treatment.
 Initially, nerve grafts are harvested from a Ramsay Hunt syndrome patient’s lower leg and attached to his or her facial nerve.
 During the second stage, the gracilis muscle free flap is harvested from a patient’s inner thigh and connected to the cross-facial nerve graft and artery or vein in the neck.
 This ultimately helps a patient restore natural facial movements.
 Meanwhile, a Ramsay Hunt syndrome patient may also require physical therapy following a cross facial nerve transplant procedure.

-Dr. Azizzadeh can offer insights into different Ramsay Hunt syndrome treatment options and help a patient decide which treatment is ideal.
+Dr. Azizzadeh can offer insights into different options to treat Ramsay Hunt syndrome and help a patient decide which treatment is ideal.
 To schedule a Ramsay Hunt syndrome treatment consultation with Dr. Azizzadeh, please call us today at (310) 657-2203.

 Request your consultation with Dr. Azizzadeh today